 However, new building work undertaken when the building is being altered needs to comply fully with the Building Code.
 The existing building should perform no worse than it did prior to the alterations taking place (Building Act section 112).
 The structural aspects of the existing building may therefore need to be upgraded if the building is undergoing a change of use (Building Act sections 114 and 115).

 In terms of the legislative framework, earthquake strengthening is considered the same as standard building work, and all the same building control processes apply.
-Generally, strengthening work will be a specifically engineered design for each case.
+Generally, strengthening work will use a specific engineering design for each case.
 It is the responsibility of the building owner or designer to prove that all the requirements of the Building Code are met.
-This may be done using Verification Methods, peer review, physical tests or special analysis, for example.
+This may be done in a number of ways, including using Verification Methods, peer review, physical tests or special analysis, for example.

 Change of use

-Every building or part of a building is deemed to have been built for an intended use, which relates to fire purpose groups – see Schedule 2 of the Building (Specified Systems, Change the Use and Earthquake-prone Buildings) Regulations 2005.
-The different uses relate to Fire Purpose Groups.
+Every building or part of a building is deemed to have been built for an intended use – see Schedule 2 of the Building (Specified Systems, Change the Use, and Earthquake-prone Buildings) Regulations 2005.
+The different uses relate to fire purpose groups.
 The Building Act therefore has specific requirements when the intended use of a building is to change.

-A building owner intending to change the use of an existing building must give written notice to the building consent authority.
-In order that building upgrade requirements are proportionate and not excessively costly for owners, building consent authorities need to balance issues of safety and community interests against the cost of improvements.
+A building owner intending to change the use of an existing building must give written notice to the building consent authority (BCA).
+In order that building upgrade requirements are proportionate and not excessively costly for owners, BCAs are required to balance issues of safety and community interests against the cost of improvements.

 Building standards have developed considerably over the years, and many existing buildings fall short of the standards now required for new buildings.
-The objective of the Building Act regarding earthquake-prone buildings is to target the most vulnerable buildings and thereby reduce the level of risk to people.
+The objective of the Building Act regarding earthquake-prone buildings is to identify the most vulnerable buildings and reduce the level of risk to people.

 To do this, the Building Act establishes the concept of earthquake-prone buildings and provisions to improve these buildings over time.
 The Building Act defines an earthquake-prone building as follows: